How to Reset the Bank Reconciliation in Sage 50

 • Finally, save this report by selecting “Print” or “Open in Excel”.

-Step 3: Clear the bank reconciliation:
+Step 3: Clear the Bank Reconciliation

 • First, double-click on the Chart of Accounts (if it’s in Enhanced View, go to the Chart of Accounts; Company tab from the left pane)